grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 {
   public void Open()
   {
-    // implementation
+    // imagine implementation
-    // for closing the connection!!
+    // for *closing* the connection is here!!
   }

   public void Close()
   {
-    // implementation for
+    // imagine implementation for
-    // opening the connection!!
+    // *opening* the connection is here!!
   }
 }
 ~~~

 it would compile just fine, but fail badly when executed.
-This is, because the behavior would be against the protocol set between `Connection` abstraction and its user.
+This is because the behavior would be against the protocol set between `Connection` abstraction and its user.
+All implementations of `Connection` must follow this protocol.

 So, again, there are certain rules that restrict the way two objects can communicate.
 Both sender and recipient of a message must adhere to the rules, or the they will not be able to work together.

-The good news is that, most of the time, WE are the ones who design these protocols, along with the interfaces, so we can design them to be harder or easier to adhere to by different implementations of an interface.
+The good news is that, most of the time, *we* are the ones who design these protocols, along with the interfaces, so we can design them to be either easier or harder or to follow by different implementations of an interface.
 Of course, we are wholeheartedly for the "easier" part.

-## Communication patterns stability
+## Protocol stability

-Remember our last story about Johnny and Benjamin when they had to make a design change in order to add another kind of employees to the application?
+Remember the last story about Johnny and Benjamin when they had to make a design change in order to add another kind of employees (contractors) to the application?
 In order to do that, they had to change existing interfaces and add new ones.
 This was a lot of work.
 We don't want to do this much work every time we make a change, especially when we introduce a new variation of a concept that is already present in our design (e.g. Johnny and Benjamin already had the concept of "employee" and they were adding a new variation of it, called "contractor").

 In order to achieve this, we need the protocols to be more stable, i.e. less prone to change.
 By drawing some conclusions from experiences of Johnny and Benjamin, we can say that they had problems with protocols stability because the protocols were: